Argentina to Bolivia: The Border Crossing

 Finally, arrive in Tupiza!

-If I'm going to be honest, I had very little expectations for Tupiza and only expected to spend a night there.
-I actually ended up spending 2 nights in very affordable accommodation.
+If I'm going to be honest, I had very few expectations for Tupiza and only expected to spend a night there.
+I actually ended up spending 2 nights in decent accommodation.

-The main attraction of Tupiza is to do the Salt Flats tour, however, this little town has some really cool hikes you can do on your own and fresh markets selling every kind of fruit and vegetable.
-It's worth pondering around, especially with those mountains!!
+The main attraction of Tupiza is to do the Salt Flats tour; however, this little town has some really cool hikes you can do on your own and fresh markets selling every kind of fruit and vegetable.
+It's worth wandering around, especially with those mountains!!

 Handy tip: Buy some freshly squeezed orange juice from one of the juice stands!